| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 such that

-distribution.
+becomes a non-standardized distribution.
 This integrated likelihood

 is then approximated with a mixture of two normal distributions.

-is supplied a positive value and prior
+If internal_sd is supplied a positive value and prior corresponds to a

 single normal distribution, then the posterior distribution for

-or if other types of prior
+is a normal distribution.
+If internal_sd = NULL or if other types of prior

 distributions are specified (e.g., mixture or t distribution), then the